-Annual Stipend/Salary for Full-time Interns \$35,734 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+Thursday and Coner Seneral Support for Chestung Truming Tear Annual Stipend/Salary for Full-time Interns \$35,734 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
 Yes No If access to medical insurance is provided: Trainee contribution to cost required?
 Yes No Coverage of family member(s) available?
 Yes No Coverage of legally married partner available?
 Yes No Coverage of domestic partner available?
-Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 160 Hours of Annual Paid Sick Leave N/A In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) onal Time Off (PTO and/or Vacation) 160 Hours of Annual Paid Sick Leave N/A In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
 Yes No